yiisoft/form/docs/guide/en/field-common-methods/parts-field/field.md

 </div>
 ```

-Note that values within the same attribute will not be merged, newly added overrides previous ones:
+Note that values within the same attribute will not be merged, newly added value overrides previous one:

 ```php
 use Yiisoft\Form\Field\Text;